 There are two main reasons why it is so crucial.
 First of all, it is incredibly time-saving.
 Not only that the job is done without human effort, but also it takes no time.

 The immediate answer plays an essential role when it comes to customer service.
 For example, chatbots can handle basic questions from your customers, but once a complex inquiry appears, a system can hand it over to a human agent.

 Therefore, you do not need to worry about the quality of customer support, but at the same time, you provide instant and relevant answers.
 The second reason why it can be beneficial to use automation is that your team can focus on the bigger picture and more meaningful responsibilities.

 Choosing the right collaboration tool is crucial for boosting productivity in a team.
-Having all the discussion, comments and files within one app is a huge time-saver, as no one gets distracted with looking for something in many different places.
+Having all the discussion, comments, and files within one app is a huge time-saver, as no one gets distracted by looking for something in many different places.
 If you manage to get collaboration and project management right, productivity will follow.

 My productivity is a mix made of my creativity, my self-discipline, and my toolbox.
 I use a lot of tools for making my work a breeze, but there is one that impacted the productivity of my social media team.